 Take Mathematics for Machine Learning from Imperial College London on Coursera.
 Focus on the linear algebra and multivariate calculus modules.
 You do not need to finish the PCA module yet.
 Simultaneously, watch the first 10 lectures of MIT 18.06 Linear Algebra by Gilbert Strang.
 His geometric intuitions for matrix operations will save you hours of confusion later.
 Budget 10-12 hours per week across both resources.

 At the end of Stage 1, you should be able to: write Python scripts that manipulate dataframes, explain what a dot product and matrix multiplication represent, and take partial derivatives of simple functions.
 If any of these feel shaky, spend an extra week here.
 Rushing past foundations always costs more time later.
+A good self-test: try implementing linear regression from scratch using only NumPy.
+If you can write the gradient descent loop and explain why it works, you are ready for Stage 2.

 Stage 2: Core Machine Learning (Weeks 5-12)

 This is where you learn the bread and butter of ML: regression, classification, clustering, decision trees, ensemble methods, and model evaluation.
 You will spend eight weeks here because these fundamentals underpin everything that follows, including deep learning and generative AI.
+The temptation to rush through this stage and jump to neural networks is strong — resist it.
+Most working ML engineers spend more time on classical ML than on deep learning, because most business problems do not need a neural network.
+A well-tuned gradient boosted tree outperforms a poorly trained neural network on tabular data almost every time.

 Weeks 5-8: Your Main ML Course